drewherron/drewherron.github.io/README.md

 Just a personal website...

-Absolutely not done with this yet, working on getting the moon animation working at different widths.
+Absolutely not done with this yet, priority is getting it to work on smaller screens.